fbpx

 References on laptop

 Unless you manage to rent your room out to a friend or acquaintance, you are ultimately inviting a stranger into your home to live with you.
-You may want to think about asking potential tenants for some references before you give them the keys.
+Ask potential tenants for some references before you give them the keys.
 Ask for at least two.

 These will ideally be previous landlords and workplace references.